Objectives of the service

-CGG are defining and creating an innovative, new Offshore Asset Pollution Monitoring (OAPM) service as a response to repeat enquiries from oil and gas operators for establishing the source of pollution slicks in proximity to assets, from a variety of sources.
+CGG defined and created an innovative Offshore Asset Pollution Monitoring (OAPM) service as a response to repeat enquiries from oil and gas operators for establishing the source of pollution slicks in proximity to assets, from a variety of sources.

-Being developed by CGG’s NPA Satellite Mapping business unit, with support from the European Space Agency, OAPM will provide regular, cost effective, satellite-derived information over offshore assets to establish a baseline, and a programme of routine pollution monitoring.
+Developed by CGG’s Satellite Mapping business unit, with support from the European Space Agency, OAPM provides regular, cost effective, satellite-derived information over offshore assets to establish a baseline, and a programme of routine pollution monitoring.

-The emphasis of the OAPM service is not on Near-Real-Time delivery of satellite imagery, but regular delivery of high-quality, reliable, value-added information to enhance situational awareness.
+The emphasis of the OAPM service was not on Near-Real-Time delivery of satellite imagery, but regular delivery of high-quality, reliable, value-added information to enhance situational awareness.

-OAPM aims to provide unique information to end users, allowing them to:
+OAPM provides unique information to end users, allowing them to: